peterfab9845/tb-header-columns/README.md

 However, there will be no information for existing messages unless the database is rebuilt for the desired folders (Folder Properties > Repair Folder).
 Note that rebuilding a folder will reset its column layout and sort order.

+## Cloning
+Note that this repo uses git submodules, so it needs to be cloned using the `--recurse-submodules` option.
+If this is skipped, then `git submodule update --init` can be used after the fact.

 ## Credits
 This addon uses the [HeaderColumns](https://github.com/peterfab9845/header-columns-api), [LegacyPrefs](https://github.com/thundernest/addon-developer-support/tree/master/auxiliary-apis/LegacyPrefs), and [ex_runtime](https://github.com/rsjtdrjgfuzkfg/thunderbird-experiments/tree/master/experiments/runtime) experiment APIs.